Vaginal lubrication

 Right: Vaginal lubrication sometimes becomes visible after sexual arousal.

 Vaginal lubrication is a naturally produced fluid that lubricates the vagina.
 Vaginal lubrication production increases significantly during sexual arousal in anticipation of sexual intercourse.
 Vaginal dryness is the condition in which this lubrication is insufficient, and sometimes artificial lubricants are used to augment it.
 Without sufficient lubrication, sexual intercourse can be painful.
 The vaginal lining has no glands, and therefore the vagina must rely on other methods of lubrication.
 Plasma from the vaginal walls due to vascular engorgement is considered to be the chief lubrication source, and the Bartholin's glands, located slightly below and to the left and right of the introitus (vaginal opening), also secrete mucus to augment vaginal wall secretions.
 Near ovulation, cervical mucus provides additional lubrication.

 Mechanism

+Vaginal introitus with visible vaginal lubrication during sexual arousal.

 Composition

 Vaginal lubrication fluid is a plasma transudate which diffuses across the vaginal wall.
 Composition varies with the length of arousal.

 During arousal, vaginal lubrication, also sometimes called "arousal fluid", is produced.
 This is clear, thin, and slippery.
 It typically only lasts up to an hour.
 It can sometimes be confused with cervical mucus.